hxtOvO/XJTU-Algorithm-experimental/README.md

 # XJTU-Algorithm-experimental
-XJTU Algorithm experimental codes,just as an exxample
+XJTU Algorithm experimental codes,just as an example
+main code is given in master branch.